ans-group/docs.ukfast.co.uk/source/fastdrive/deletingfilesandfolders.md

 ![Image101](files/Image101.png)

-You then need to navigate your mapped drive.
+You then need to navigate to your mapped drive.
 In the list of drives on the left, you’ll be able to see the following:

 ![Image102](files/Image102.png)